 2: Priority for entry to the Sixth Form

 Priority for entry to the Sixth Form is given to Year 11 in New Hall’s Girls’ and Boys’ Divisions, who are interviewed in the Michaelmas Term of Year 11 by the Principal or Head of Sixth Form.
 Students must meet the minimum entry requirement of two 7s and four 5s at GCSE; some subjects require a minimum grade at GCSE in order to take the subject at A Level (see the Sixth Form Subject Information booklet for details).

 3: Supportive of the Catholic ethos of the school

 All students admitted to the school, and their parents/guardians, are expected to be supportive of the Catholic ethos of the school.
 Listed below are the various priority categories for places (subject to entry assessments) although there is no fixed weighting or ranking in relation to each other:

 - Boarders (Years 3-13), with full or weekly boarders prioritised ahead of flexi-boarders

 - Religious commitment (see point 3 below)

 - Siblings of current New Hall students or siblings joining simultaneously

-- Pupils from New Hall Preparatory School applying for Year 7 entry
+- Pupils from New Hall Preparatory Divisions applying for Year 7 entry

 - Pupils from New Hall’s sponsored academy, Messing Primary School, applying for Year 7 entry.
 It is normally the case that priority for a place or award increases with the number of above criteria that are met by a candidate.